Three Calls from God

 The call to belong to God’s family is relatively pain free for us, but it cost Jesus everything.
 For us, it is mainly about discovering how much God loves us.
 The greatest number of people who call themselves Christians respond to this call.
 The call to loyally follow Christ introduces the cost associated with identifying with our Lord publicly and keeping his commandments, and fewer accept this call.
 It is an invitation to die to ourselves and live for our Lord and God’s glory.
 There usually are more people who identify themselves as Christians than as loyal followers of Christ.

 The call to mission is the most costly of all, and fewer still embrace a Great Commission lifestyle.
 The call to mission invites us to expend ourselves for others for Jesus’ sake.
-It is our call to have great significance.
+It is our call to have great significance by having great impact in the world and others’ lives.

 Because Jesus was God’s own son, and because he always did what pleased his Father, he was someone very significant.
 His words were to be heeded, just as the Father said when he spoke from heaven.